 Jamal Lewis

-Jamal is the Director of Policy Partnerships and Equitable Electrification for Rewiring America.
+Jamal is the Director, State & Local Policy for the Mid-Atlantic & South for Rewiring America.
 Previously, he led the energy and climate initiatives at Green & Healthy Homes Initiative and worked with states and localities across the country to advance electrification, healthy housing, and energy efficiency programs and policies.
 He has multiple publications outlining pathways to promoting equity by retrofitting our existing housing stock to be healthy, energy-efficient, all-electric, and affordable.
 He is a Young, Gifted, & Green 40 under 40 award recipient for his leadership in Environmental Justice.

 Jamal has an MPH from Columbia University Mailman School of Public Health, a BA in Environmental Studies from the University of Pennsylvania, and a certificate from the Fall 2021 DC Cohort of the Clean Energy Leadership Institute.